Axway/agents-webmethods/README_discovery.md

 - Service account client id: the service account client ID used by the agent to communicate with Amplify platform.
 - Public/Private key pem files: the public and private key associated to the service account the agent is using to communicate with Amplify platform.

-As well as access to Amplify Central it is assumed you have access to the Boomi API Gateway.
+As well as access to Amplify Central it is assumed you have access to the Webmethods APIM Gateway.
 You need:

 - Credentials with access to the organization the agents will attach to.
-- Details of access for Boomi API gateway
+- Details of access for Webmethods API gateway

 ## Configuring the Discovery Agent